 /

 ) precedes the first URL segment.
-The first URL segment must be unique to other Web Entry URLs from other Start Event elements in this Process, and may only use alphanumeric characters.
+The first URL segment must be unique to other Web Entry URLs from other Start Event objects in this Process, and may only use alphanumeric characters.
 This setting is required.
 In the example below,baseurl

 is the first URL segment.Use the URL parameters setting to enter custom parameters in the Web Entry URL based on Request variable name values.
 In the Name... setting, enter the Request variable name from which to reference its value for the Web Entry URL, and then click the Add Parameter button.
 That parameter displays within the URL parameters setting with single curly brackets (